mongodb/mongosql/semantics.md

 benefit of not supporting it is that IS can unambiguously be used as the type-check operator.

-For now, we rejected comparisons for structured data (documents and arrays).
-There are still several questions to work through for structured data comparisons (how to handle NULL elements, for example).
+Initially, we rejected comparisons for structured data (documents and arrays).
+There were several questions to work through for structured data comparisons (such as how to handle NULL elements).
+Since structured data types are not part of SQL-92, we didn't need to address this immediately.
-Structured data types are not part of SQL-92 and therefore we do not need to address this at this time.
-We are not excluded from supporting this in the future.
+However, we have now implemented support for document and array comparisons.

 We also rejected polymorphic comparisons.
 Comparisons are not required to be polymorphic for SQL compatibility and being restrictive now does